 Panic disorder is a debilitating disorder marked by unexpected and recurring panic attacks – periods of intense anxiety and physical symptoms that resemble heart attacks.
-Panic disorder is already stressful, but it becomes even more stressful when it goes untreated, because it puts you at risk for developing agoraphobia, or the fear or being out of your home or "safe" places.
+Panic disorder is already stressful, but it becomes even more stressful when it goes untreated because it puts you at risk for developing agoraphobia: the fear of being out of your home (or "safe" places).

 This article will help you learn more about panic disorder both with and without agoraphobia, describe how panic disorder can result in agoraphobia, and recommend common courses of treatment for both.

 If you want to know more about your panic attacks and how to treat them, make sure you take my free 7 minute anxiety test now.
 This test will show you the severity of your attacks and what you can do to stop them.

 Panic disorder itself is a complicated disorder.
 If you're looking for treatments, make sure you take my free 7-minute anxiety test now.